headslive/web/contribute.md

 [![donate via bitcoin](/static/btc.png)](bitcoin:1M7Dgp5tkRapU4SUCZupKPVKA9EcomEKJr)

+heads also has a wishlist!
+See [here](/wishlist.html) to find out if there's something you can give to us.

 If you wish to be listed as a contributor/donator, please send us an email at [heads@dyne.org](mailto:heads@dyne.org) with your txid signed with your Bitcoin address.